 “I try to give them the mentality when the ball’s on the ground, ‘Hey, that’s mine,’ I want them to pick up that same mentality, too,” he said.
 “Sometimes we joke on the field, ‘I’m going to catch a pick before you, I’m going to get this fumble return before you.”

 So even when the ballyhooed offense isn’t on the field, VSU is still capable of putting up points.

-- Huge Gulf South Rematch Is Set For The Div.
-II Playoffs
+- Delta State Is Ready For The Division II Playoffs

 - GSC Games Of The Week: A New Era Begins For Valdosta State; MC Seeks Upset